 Amernet & Friends: Cynthia Phelps & Ronald Thomas

-FIU’s Artist-in-Residence, the Amernet String Quartet, will be joined by guest artist Cynthia Phelps, principal violist of the New York Philharmonic, and famed cellist Ronald Thomas, formerly with the St. Paul Chamber Orchestra and founder of the Boston Chamber Music Society in a program exploring string sextet literature.
+FIU’s Ensemble-in-Residence, the Amernet String Quartet, will be joined by guest artist Cynthia Phelps, principal violist of the New York Philharmonic, and Ronald Thomas, former principal cellist with the St. Paul Chamber Orchestra, in an all-Brahms program exploring string sextet literature.

 About the Amernet String Quartet

 Misha Vitenson, Violin

 Praised for their “intelligence” and “immensely satisfying” playing by the New York Times, the Amernet String Quartet has garnered recognition as one of today’s exceptional string quartets and are Ensemble-in-Residence at Florida International University in Miami.
 Their sound has been called “complex” but with an “old world flavor.”
 Strad Magazine described the Amernet as “…a group of exceptional technical ability.” http://amernetquartet.com/

 About Cynthia Phelps